 A case of Giant Hogweed in Carlow earlier this year

-There has been another report of "invasive species" made to Carlow's local authority this year, it has been revealed.
+There were four reports of "invasive species" made to Carlow's local authority between January and September of this year, it has been revealed.

 The figures are confirmed in the latest report by the Council's chief executive, Kathleen Holohan.